 If you own a residential property via a limited company, and it’s empty or is being occupied by a connected person such as a member of your family, you may have to pay a tax on your investment by the end of April.
 It’s the Annual Tax on Enveloped Dwellings or ATED.

-Investors are always looking for efficient ways of acquiring property, but there are usually pros and cons to consider in each scenario.
-Over the last few years, more people, particularly landlords, have chosen to buy residential properties through a limited company following changes to tax legislation which has restricted them from getting full mortgage interest relief.
+Investors are always looking for efficient ways of acquiring property.
+But there are usually pros and cons to consider in each scenario.
+Over the last few years, more people, particularly landlords, have chosen to buy residential properties through a limited company.
+This is following changes to tax legislation which has restricted them from getting full mortgage interest relief.

 ATED was introduced to target tax wealthy investors who were trying to avoid paying stamp duty by setting up a limited company to buy residential property.
 To begin with, only residential properties worth over £2 million were affected.
-But the threshold was lowered to £500,000 in 2016, which means many more will be caught in the net given the average value of UK homes these days.
+But the threshold was lowered to £500,000 in 2016.
+This means many more will be caught in the net given the average value of UK homes.

 The 2018/19 is the first year that ATED will be paid based on an updated valuation, which has been set at 1 April 2017.
-This value or, if the property is acquired after 1 April 2017, the value on acquisition will then be used to determine the amount of ATED that you’ll need to pay.
+This value or, if the property is acquired after 1 April 2017, the value on acquisition, will then be used to determine the amount of ATED that you will need to pay.

 The following table shows the valuation banding and the corresponding amount of tax due.
 Of course, this is an annual tax not just a one-off!

 In terms of timing, ATED is due on 30 April if the property was held on 1 April.
-The return can only be submitted during this time period – you can’t do it early!
+The return can only be submitted during this time period – you can not do it early!

 Other key timings are, if the property was acquired after 1 April, the investor must pay ATED within 30 days of the purchase date.

 If the property is a “new build” it must be paid within 90 days of the earliest of either its first occupation or when it first becomes a dwelling for Council Tax purposes.